python/cpython/Doc/library/socketserver.rst

 .. function:: handle_request()

    Process a single request.
-This function calls the following methods in order:
+This function calls the following methods in
-   :meth:`get_request`, :meth:`verify_request`, and :meth:`process_request`.
-If
+   order: :meth:`get_request`, :meth:`verify_request`, and
-   the user-provided :meth:`handle` method of the handler class raises an exception, the server's :meth:`handle_error` method will be called.
+   :meth:`process_request`.
+If the user-provided :meth:`handle` method of the handler class raises an exception, the server's :meth:`handle_error` method will be called.
+If no request is received within :attr:`self.timeout` seconds, :meth:`handle_timeout` will be called and :meth:`handle_request` will return.

+.. function:: serve_forever(poll_interval=0.5)

+   Handle requests until an explicit :meth:`shutdown` request.
+Polls for shutdown every *poll_interval* seconds.

-.. function:: serve_forever()
+.. function:: shutdown()

-   Handle an infinite number of requests.
-This simply calls :meth:`handle_request` inside an infinite loop.
+   Tells the :meth:`serve_forever` loop to stop and waits until it does.

 .. data:: address_family